-LaToria W. Thomas (“Tori”) currently serves as Vice President of Community Investments and Operations.
-She joined United Way of Northwest Louisiana as Vice President of Resource Development in 2018 and now leads the organization’s community impact agenda.
+LaToria W. Thomas (“Tori”) currently serves as President & CEO.
+She joined United Way of Northwest Louisiana as Vice President of Resource Development in 2018 and previously served as Vice President of Community Investments and Operations, leading the organization’s community impact agenda.
 As a steward of United Way’s grantmaking and community engagement, Tori embodies our mission to build a better and stronger community.
 Tori, a Shreveport native, brings a diverse background in nonprofit leadership, including work in foundations and grant-making organizations, fundraising, program development, and management.

 Tori graduated with her Bachelor of Science in Mathematics from Northwestern State University.
 After graduating, she started her nonprofit career at Shreveport Green as an AmeriCorps Crew Leader.
 She then relocated to New Orleans to assist with the Greater New Orleans Foundation’s rebuilding efforts after Hurricanes Katrina and Rita.
 She later served as the community specialist and program analyst for the AARP Foundation, the charitable affiliate of AARP that serves the vulnerable people 50 and older by creating and advancing solutions that help them build economic opportunity and social connectedness.
 She also served as an Executive Director for Dress for Success New Orleans and as the donor services officer for the Baton Rouge Area Foundation, where she managed 19 national and local scholarships.